IBSim/VirtualLab/docs/source/examples.rst

     Sim.Run=[True,False,True,False]

-Included in a *Parameters_Var* file would signal that only the first and third simulation need to be run.
+included within a *Parameters_Var* file, this would signal that only the first and third simulation need to be run.

-Since 'SimNoVoid' is the first entry in *Sim.Name* in :file:`Parametric_1.py` the corresponding entry in *Sim.Run* will need to be :code:`True` with the remaining :code:`False`.
+Since 'SimNoVoid' is the first entry in *Sim.Name* in :file:`Parametric_1.py` the corresponding entry in *Sim.Run* will need to be :code:`True` with the remaining entries set to :code:`False`.

 .. admonition:: Action
    :class: Action